 Hormones exist in a delicate balance.
 Too much or too little of a particular hormone can cause tidal waves of changes in a woman’s reproductive system and overall health.
 And while testosterone is produced in much larger amounts in male bodies, women’s bodies (specifically ovaries) also produce small amounts of testosterone.
 An overabundance of testosterone can cause severe acne (among other issues), but the right amount of testosterone is vital to good reproductive and overall health.
-For example, testosterone in women plays a large role in sex drive, bone and muscle strength, mood, a sense of well-being, and even energy levels.
+For example, testosterone in women plays a role in sex drive, bone and muscle strength, and mood.
 And while birth control can depress testosterone levels, which may help improve acne (although it can only treat it, not cure it), it may also lead to a whole host of other issues.

 When one size doesn’t fit all

 If acne is largely due to a hormonal imbalance, wouldn’t it be best to get to the root cause of that imbalance, rather than continuing to throw your hormones out of whack?